 If you're traveling to Disneyland with kids, a little advance planning will help you make sure they have the most fun they can, and don't forget to bring your camera, so you can save the moment for them (and you).

-Tips for Meeting the Disneyland Characters
+Tips for Meeting the Disneyland Characters in the Theme Park

 - Pick up the daily schedule at the gate when you enter the park.
 It lists where the characters will be and when.
 The most popular characters appear on a pre-published schedule, but others like the Queen of Hearts just show up, entering the park through the cast member gate next to the Opera House or it's a small world.